 South Australian companies specialising in cyber security include

 DXC Technology and Ebor Computing.
+Additional comapnies include Fivecast and NQRY which were a result of the highly successful Data to Decisions Cooperative Research Centre.
 Our universities also encompass cyber security in their teaching and research programs.
 This includes Carnegie Mellon’s Software Engineering Institute Asia-Pacific, headquartered in Adelaide, which works to continually improve software-intensive systems.

 Air Warfare Destroyers

-The $9.1 billion Air Warfare Destroyer project is being delivered at Osborne Naval Shipbuilding Precinct by the AWD Alliance, made up of the Australian Government through the Department of Defence, lead shipbuilder ASC Pty Ltd, and mission systems integrator Raytheon Australia.
+The $9.1 billion Air Warfare Destroyer project is being delivered at Osborne Naval Shipyard by the AWD Alliance, made up of the Australian Government through the Department of Defence, lead shipbuilder ASC Pty Ltd, and mission systems integrator Raytheon Australia.

 Collins Class Submarines

-ASC built Australia’s fleet of Collins class submarines in Adelaide between 1990 and 2003, and now provides design enhancements, maintenance and through-life support of the six-vessel fleet at the Osborne Naval Shipbuilding Precinct.
+ASC built Australia’s fleet of Collins class submarines in Adelaide between 1990 and 2003, and now provides design enhancements, maintenance and through-life support of the six-vessel fleet at the Osborne Naval Shipyard.

 Triton Unmanned Aircraft System